Low back pain

 Diastasis recti refers to the separation of the superficial abdominal muscles during pregnancy.
 Due to the pressure and growth of our bumps, the abdominal muscles will do their best to stretch to accommodate the growth.
 Diastasis recti commonly occurs during the third trimester of pregnancy simply due to growth.
 We may feel discomfort or pain in our abdomen where the muscles have separated into two halves.
 As well as discomfort, we may also notice doming (a peak or bulge running vertically and centrally along the abdomen when moving in a sit-up position).

 A Physiotherapist may be able to help.
 After a thorough assessment, they will be able to give us advice on posture and movement, as well as exercises to help stabilise the core during pregnancy and strengthen after pregnancy.

 Pelvic floor weakness & incontinence

 It is important to spend some time completing pelvic floor exercises to help keep the muscles strong and prevent incontinence.
-The muscles of the pelvic floor are a combination of fast twitch and slow twitch muscle fibres.
+The muscles of the pelvic floor are a combination of fast-twitch and slow-twitch muscle fibres.
 This is important because it means the muscles need to be trained in two different ways.
-The first exercise is quick squeezes of the pelvic floor – try to complete three sets of ten repetitions.
+The first exercise is a quick squeeze of the pelvic floor – try to complete three sets of ten repetitions.
 The second exercise is a slow, long squeeze of the pelvic floor – aim to hold the squeeze 10 seconds before relaxing.